NoorUlAinShaikh/notyoutube/README.md

 - User is notified about network changes.
 - React router v5 for client side navigation.
 - Instant Seach suggestion.
-- Infinite Scroll for pagination.
+- Home brewed Infinite Scroll for pagination.
 - Independant trigger for comment section pagination.
 - Support for multiple screen sizes.
 (Resize the window or Open in a mobile device).